grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ##### Y-fields

 The series of the chart are generated from the y-fields.
 After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
-You can select one y-field to include or you can use [overrides][Configure an override] to exclude y-fields individually.
+You can select one y-field to include or you can use [overrides][Configure field overrides] to exclude y-fields individually.
 To disable y-fields individually:

 - Series > Hide in area > Viz

 #### Manual series mapping options

-##### Frame
+When you select **Manual** as your series mapping mode, the following options become available:

-Select your data frame or dataset.
-You have more than one data frame.
+- **Frame** - Select your data frame or dataset.
+You can have more than one data frame.

-##### X-field

-Select which field the x-axis represents.
+- **X-field** - Select which field the x-axis represents.

-##### Y-field

-Select which field the y-axis represents.
+- **Y-field** - Select which field the y-axis represents.

 ### Size field